druckjulia/RBOIS/writeups_case_studies.md

 # some specific case studies / writeups that i find interesting

+[this](https://en.wikipedia.org/wiki/Aurora_Generator_Test) is what convinced me to study cybersecurity

 this is the first cybersecurity-related book i read

 <img width="280" height="433" alt="Screenshot 2026-03-29 at 5 36 40 PM" src="https://github.com/user-attachments/assets/badc14be-ea29-43ae-b4ed-0d32a48bd1ae" />